OzanKocatepe/SCDL-1991/Weekend Log.md

     - While the drones are charging so I can continue trying to get them to work, I found out there are util functions for powering and unpowering the Crazyflie and resetting estimators, so I'm going to try to start using those.
 Hopefully the restarting means I don't have to constantly restart the Crazyflies manually.
 (4:19 PM)

     - Okay so restarting them automatically doesn't work since the lighthouse deck doesn't detect signals again for some reason -- the drones do take off but without position estimates they just fly into the net.
 The reset_estimation seems to have worked better though?
 Also, I changed the forwards movement code from velocity-based to position-based, but giving the position commands at a rate that should keep the velocity as desired.
 It seems to be mostly working, though the velocity does go higher every so often.
 If I can get velocity-based movement working again I'd rather use that, but I think this may have to do so that the drones at least don't drift absurdly.
 (4:34 PM)

+    - While the drones were charging I set up more wireless chargers, but we only have 5, so I can only charge 2 350mAh batteries and 3 250mAh batteries.
+I can't even use USB for half of them, not just because its too slow but also half the charging bases don't have USB ports.
+    ON TOP of that, the python code now just won't even connect to the drones.
+Its been 2 and a half hours and I haven't managed to get a single working trial.
+(5:25 PM)

+    - Got the python code to connect again, back drone still having issues with taking off.